Country Music Star No. 1

-Country Music Star No. 1 contains recordings of a prestardom Glen Campbell, which were made around 1960–1961.
+Country Music Star No. 1 contains recordings of a pre-stardom Glen Campbell, which were made around 1960–1961.
 This album, just like the other Starday album Country Soul, was released after Campbell rose to international fame with hits including "Gentle on My Mind", "By the Time I Get to Phoenix" and "Wichita Lineman".
 Campbell sued against these releases but eventually settled with Starday.